 - 2.1.
 As a general rule, to avoid incurring debts, payments for materials and services provided by the school should be collected in advance or at the point of sale. - 2.2.
 Any person(s) involved in the monitoring, recording and pursuing of debts owed to the school must formally record any information gathered and actions taken data which is to be kept by the school for a period of seven years. - 2.3.
+The governing body is responsible for: - Reviewing this policy on an annual basis. - Regularly reviewing details of its debts and what recovery action is needed. - Consultations if legal services are required for debt recovery. - Adhering to the privacy rights of pupils and their guardians in all cases. - Deciding to leave a case of debt recovery to the decision of the headteacher.

+2.4.
+The headteacher is responsible for:

-The school's governing board/resources committee: - Will regularly review details of its debts and what recovery action is needed. - Must be consulted if legal services are required for debt recovery. - Will adhere to the privacy rights of pupils and their guardians in all cases. - May decide to leave a case of debt recovery to the decision of headteacher. - 2.4.
-The School Business Manager and the administration team will ensure: - Debt reminders are recorded, and those records maintained for a period of seven years - dates and times of letters, phone calls, emails, conversations or any other correspondence. - Instances of debt are judged on an individual basis, with consideration of the nature of the debt and the circumstances of the family involved. - The privacy of the pupil and their family will be protected by all staff. - The level of outstanding debt owed to the school can be determined at short notice.
+- The overall implementation of this policy and ensuring that all staff, parents and pupils are aware of their responsibilities. - Recording debt reminders, and ensuring those records are maintained for a period of seven years - this includes dates and times of letters, phone calls, emails, conversations or any other correspondence. - Ensuring instances of debt are judged on an individual basis, with consideration of the nature of the debt and the circumstances of the family involved. - Ensuring the privacy of the pupil and their family will be protected by all staff. - Ensuring the level of outstanding debt owed to the school can be determined at short notice. - 2.5.
+The School Business Manager and the administration team will ensure: - Debt reminders are recorded, and those records maintained for a period of seven years - dates and times of letters, phone calls, emails, conversations or any other correspondence. - Instances of debt are judged on an individual basis, with consideration of the nature of the debt and the circumstances of the family involved.

+- The privacy of the pupil and their family will be protected by all staff. - The level of outstanding debt owed to the school can be determined at short notice.